 Bring a floatie or swimming tubes if you’re kids are not skilled swimmers.
 This way they can get used to being in the water for longer periods.
 The floaties will give them and you a greater sense of security.

-Some campsites will also have a canoe rental.
+Some campsites will also have a kayak or canoe rental.
 This is a fun activity for older kids and a great work out, too.

 2. Go On a Photo Safari